Breast Implant Removal & Downsizing

 Breast Implant Downsizing

-Patients who are looking to have a more substantial decrease in implant size will usually require a breast lift.
-The original implants will be removed, and a smaller implant placed.
-Then the breasts will be reshaped over the smaller implants in the same way that a tailor adjusts a dress to better fit your body after losing weight.
-This does involve adding scars to the breast, but most of our patients will agree that beautifully shaped breasts with extra scars look better than poorly shaped breasts with smaller scars.
+For those looking to significantly decrease implant size, a breast lift is often necessary.
+In this procedure, the original implants are removed, and smaller implants are placed.
+The breasts are then reshaped over the new implants, similar to how a tailor would adjust a dress to fit your body after weight loss.
+While this approach does involve additional scarring, most of our patients find that beautifully shaped breasts with extra scars are far preferable to poorly shaped breasts with smaller scars.

 Implant removal and capsulectomy